Memz24/BDFD-Variables-With-Json/README.md

 ### Item Durability

 # JSON List Introduction
-This is the most advanced section of the guide we will be using `$textSplit` and `$splitText` in some parts of this section so it is advised to familiar yourself with these before going fowards.
-If you have already used these functions before or just simply dont care we will start off with how to create a JSON List.
+This is the most advanced section of the guide.
+We will be using `$textSplit` and `$splitText` in some parts of this section, so it is advised to familiarize yourself with them before moving forward.
+We will start off with how to create a JSON List.
 ### Using a JSON List to Store User Warnings
-The first step to creating a Json List is making a variable for it, we are going to name this variable `warnings` and set the value of it to `{"warns":"0"}` now that you have that sorted we are going to make a command to warn a user. <br>
+The first step to creating a JSON List is making a variable for it.
+We are going to name this variable `warnings` and set its value to `{"warns":"0"}`.
+Now that you have that sorted, we are going to create a command to warn a user. <br>
-The way a JSON List works is each warning is marked with a number `1, 2, 3, 4, etc..` and the value `{"warns":"0"}` we added before we tally how many warns there is.
-We then make a `/check-warns <user` command that will be able to display 1 warning per page which will be explained after `/warn`.
+The way a JSON List works is that each warning is marked with a number (`1, 2, 3, 4, etc.`), and the value `{"warns":"0"}` we added before helps us tally how many warnings there are.
+We will then create a `/check-warns <user>` command that will be able to display one warning per page, which will be explained after `/warn`.
 ### /warn
-Now firstly we will need to make a command called `warn` add to `required` options one option will be `user` set as a user option, and our second option is `reason` set as a text option. <br>
+First, we need to create a command called `warn`.
+Add two `required` options: the first option should be `user`, set as a user input, and the second option should be `reason`, set as a text input. <br>
-We will now make this simple command that will add a warn to the user using our JSON List.
+We will now create a simple command that will add a warning to the user using our JSON List.
 ```
 $jsonParse[$getVar[warnings;$message[user]]]
 $jsonSetString[warns;$calculate[$json[warns]+1]]